sschuckk/py-test-api-todotask/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The objective of this project is to develop an Integration Test suite for a REST API using Pytest and Requests libraries, with the goal of establishing a simple testing framework.
+The objective of this project is to develop an Integration Test Suite for a REST API application using the Pytest and Requests libraries, with the goal of establishing a simple testing framework with logs and reports.

-But why doing this with python?
+But why do this with Python?
 * Rich functionality
 * Clear documentation
+* Cleaner tests
+* Scalable
 * It's FREE!
-    * Rich functionality
-    * Clear documentation
-    * It's FREE